Backs-ash/Human-Based-AvaPrediction/README.md

 * Breaths per minute

 &rarr; Displays the exact location of each person on a map with a color theory where green is safe zone and red is danger, ensuring their safety.
-&rarr; Provides up-to-date weather forecasts for the region, helping mountaineers and base camp staff make informed decisions.
+&rarr; Provides up-to-date weather forecasts for the region, helping mountaineers and base camp staff make informed decisions. <br>
 &rarr; Radio signal frequencies for communication in remote areas, ensuring reliable communication channels.